FionaFFF/FionaFFF.github.io/index.md

 ## Carnegie Mellon University, Pittsburgh, PA
 - Master of Information Systems Management (with Regional Education Scholarship)		   Dec  2021
 - Bachelor of Science in Materials Science & Engineering, Additional Major in Statistics 	    May 2020
-- Graduated with University and College Honors Cumulative GPA: 3.6/4.0 Additional Major GPA: 3.76/4.0
+- Graduated with University and College Honors

 # Work and Research Experience